 Capturing the imagination of young children is at the heart of our preschool and kindergarten programs.
 With a focus on early literacy, math skills and social development, students are immersed in a predictable, developmentally appropriate learning environment.
 Practicing independence, working with friends, and becoming a part of a learning community complement the endless opportunities for academic growth.

-Promoting natural curiosity, well-designed play, purposeful discovery, and meaningful exploration are at the heart of our JPK classrooms.
+Promoting natural curiosity, well-designed play, purposeful discovery, and meaningful exploration within a literacy and numeracy rich program are at the heart of our JPK classrooms.
 Focusing on social and emotional development, our program provides the fundamental building blocks for early development.
-The program includes Spanish, P.E., music, library, and yoga on a rotation basis.
+The program includes Spanish, P.E., music, library, and science on a rotation basis.
 The daily schedule is designed to foster the social, physical, and cognitive development of our youngest learners.
 JPK students may be enrolled for three or five days a week with daily dismissal at 1 p.m.
 They bring lunch from home.

 A year of endless imagination, our PK students join their friends each day, eager to learn.
-A safe, nurturing environment promotes the physical, social, emotional, and cognitive development of every student.
+Our Pre-Kindergarten classrooms create a community that is play-based, and prepares children for the literacy and numeracy rich world in which they live.
+Our classrooms promote constructive learning through inquiry, and provides powerful and playful ways to guide children to learn about letters, sounds, words, and number concepts.
 A few of our pre-kindergarten traditions include a Thanksgiving feast, gingerbread man hunt, king and queen of hearts day, and luau in the spring.
-The program includes Spanish, P.E., music, library, art and shop, and yoga on a rotation basis.
+The program includes Spanish, P.E., music, library, art and shop, and science on a rotation basis.
 Every week in pre-kindergarten brings new opportunities for each child to learn and grow.
-The daily schedule includes lunch in the cafeteria and daily dismissal at 1 p.m.
+The daily schedule includes lunch in the dining hall and daily dismissal at 1 p.m.

 Our after school program, called Bright Afternoons, allows parents the flexibility of keeping their child at school longer during the day.
 We offer after school classes for preschool ages that last until 3 p.m., and Bright Afternoons is open until 6 p.m. every day.
 To learn more, visit our Bright Afternoons page.